 Still, there remains some important nuance around bet size, stack depth, and flop texture, which this article will explore in greater depth.

-The Three-Better’s Range Advantage
+The 3-Bettor’s Range Advantage

 BB is investing another 8.2bb in the pot and is not closing the action.
 That means they are taking on the additional risk of a shove from the original raiser.

 UTG, by contrast, is investing an additional 6.9bb in their call, which closes the action.
 The 2.3bb they invested in their initial raise now functions like a blind.
 It does not count toward the risk inherent in their call because it was already in the pot.
-They can call with weaker hands than BB can three-bet because they are getting a better price, closing the action, and guaranteed position after the flop.
+They can call with weaker hands than BB can 3-bet because they are getting a better price, closing the action, and guaranteed position after the flop.

-BB 3-bet ↔ UTG Call
+BB 3-bet vs UTG call

 Global C-Betting Strategies

-With the three-better taking a significant equity advantage to the flop, we should expect to see frequent continuation betting, especially at low SPRs where their positional disadvantage is less pronounced.
+With the 3-bettor taking a significant equity advantage to the flop, we should expect to see frequent continuation betting, especially at low SPRs where their positional disadvantage is less pronounced.
 And indeed, that is what the data reveals.

 The following chart shows the aggregate continuation betting strategies for different configurations.
 You can filter by stack depth!